Dynamique des Groupes des Peuples Autochtones

-There are thought to be between 600,000 and 2,000,000 indigenous peoples living in the DRC.
-The four main groups include: the Bambuti, the Batwa, the Twa and the Cwa.
+There are thought to be between 600,000 and 2,000,000 indigenous peoples living in the Democratic Republic of Congo.
 Deep-seated misunderstandings exist about these peoples and how they live which often results in discrimination and even violence.
 Additionally, ‘development’ policies and projects can separate these peoples from their forest homes and lead to the loss of traditional environmental knowledge.